jliebe-bccrc/cromwell-workflows/flagstat/readme.md

 ---

 ### Expected Running Time
-* For a 117GB input file, flagstat will take ~1 hour to finish
+* For a 117GB input file, flagstat will take ~1 hour to finish.